grumply/purehs.org/tutorials/03-basics.md

     ]
 ```

-There is special support for text nodes:
+There is special support for raw text.

 ```haskell
 price :: Dollars -> Cents -> View